conda-forge/blog/_sources/posts/2021-02-02-Outreachy.rst.txt

 -  `Users <https://conda-forge.org/docs/user/00_intro.html>`__: In this
-   case, some good starter tasks are mainly checking the actual contents of conda-forge users documentations, and ideas to better express it's contents.
+   case, some good starter tasks are mainly checking the actual contents of conda-forge users documentations, and ideas to better express its contents.

 -  `Maintainers <https://conda-forge.org/docs/maintainer/00_intro.html>`__: